ZihanWan97/Master-Git-and-Github/README.md

 # Master-Git-and-Github
-Record the process of learning Excel.
+Record the process of learning Git.

 ## Resources: